Taking tax free cash from a pension fund

 In this example, you access 40% of your pension fund and withdraw 25% of the amount accessed (10% of the total pension).
 A drawdown fund is created and you can take a taxable income from this at any time.

 This could be a good option if you need some cash but not as much as 25% of the whole fund.
 The amount not withdrawn is left in the pot to benefit from investment growth and income.

 4. Take a lump sum including tax free element

 Here 25% of the amount you withdraw is tax free and the remaining 75% is subject to income tax.
-You can take this type of lump sum on a one-off or a regular basis.
-By taking a pension lump sum and leaving the rest of your pension within the fund, you will still have unused tax free cash to take in the future.
-This will enable you to spread the tax free benefit over several payments.
+By taking a pension lump sum and leaving the rest of your SIPP in the fund, you'll still have unused tax free cash to take in the future.
+This will allow you to spread the tax free benefit over several payments.

 You’ll also need to be aware that if you decide to take a lump sum like this from your SIPP the amount you can continue to pay into it will reduce as you have flexibly accessed your SIPP.
 ‘Flexibly accessing’ your SIPP means, taking an income via ﬂexi-access drawdown, taking pension lump sums or buying a ﬂexible annuity.

 Before you flexibly access your SIPP, you can contribute up to £40,000 annually.
 But after you ﬂexibly access your SIPP, the amount you can pay into a money purchase pension (such as your SIPP) drops to £4,000 a year.